LeoWuVinci/agar.io-bot/README.md

-# agario-bot
+# agario-ai-framework
-Agar.io bot with a touch of genetic algorithms
+Agar.io AI with a touch of genetic algorithms

-I'm still debating about renaming this repo because it's more meant to be an ai framework.
+Consider the bot that runs off the framework as example code.
-So in the future, look out for "Lio's Agar.io AI Framework"
+Feel free to fork this project and create your "optimal" bot

 See the latest bot in action as well as development while streaming at http://nomday.com/lio